Table of contents

 4.4 Documents to be submitted during construction

-423. During the construction of the nuclear power plant, supplemented and detailed documents covering the construction licence stage shall be submitted to STUK.
+423. During the construction of the nuclear facility, supplemented and detailed documents covering the construction licence stage shall be submitted to STUK.

-- The fire hazard analyses required in section 3.3 are updated to correspond to the data of the implementation plans.
+a.
+The fire hazard analyses required in chapter 3.3 are updated to correspond to the data of the implementation plans.

-- The construction plans of structures and components, which are required by the structural fire protection detailed in section 3.4, shall be submitted to STUK in accordance with Guide YVL E.6.
+b.
+The construction plans of structures and components, which are required by the structural fire protection detailed in chapter 3.4, shall be submitted to STUK in accordance with Guide YVL E.6.

-- Detailed layout drawings for the fire extinguishing systems, as specified in section 4.3.4, shall be submitted if separately requested by STUK,
+d.
+Detailed layout drawings for the fire extinguishing systems, as specified in chapter 4.3.4, shall be submitted if separately requested by STUK.

-- As regards section 4.3.4, the detailed statements of the inspection body approved by the Finnish Safety and Chemicals Agency on the acceptability of the fire water pumping station, fire water system and the fire extinguishing systems shall be submitted to STUK for information, along with information concerning the parties who designed and implemented the extinguishing systems.
+e.
+As regards chapter 4.3.4, the detailed statements of the inspection body approved by the Finnish Safety and Chemicals Agency on the acceptability of the fire water pumping station, fire water system and the fire extinguishing systems shall be submitted to STUK for information, along with information concerning the parties who designed and implemented the extinguishing systems.
+[2019-12-15]

 4.5 Documents to be submitted during the operating licence stage